 In the future, I hope to conduct clinical research to understand better and treat pain psychopathologies and genetic disorders.
 More specifically, I am interested in less viable symptoms (e.g., pain perception deficits and emotion dysregulation) and their presentation in under-researched populations, including girls, young adults, and high-IQ individuals.
 I look forward to a whole immersion experience exploring the efficacy and application of multimodal treatment methods, especially those incorporating mindfulness, exercise, and behavioral psychology.
 Working simultaneously in research and clinical settings has helped me appreciate the value of bench-to-bedside perspectives.
 I hope to include both research and clinical practice in my nursing.

-Furthermore, I look forward to many years working with and studying those who experience chronic pain or transition from regular to pain due to a disability or genetic disorder.
-Pain is known to be correlated with many mental health disorders, so teaching adolescents to best manage pain through positive coping strategies is essential.
+Furthermore, I look forward to many years of working with and studying those who experience chronic pain or transition from regular to pain due to a disability or genetic disorder.
+Pain is known to be correlated with many mental health disorders, so teaching adolescents to manage pain through positive coping strategies best is essential.
 I can bring critically important life experience to the program and the patients..
 My central, long-term research area focuses on those who experience chronic pain due to a disability and genetic disorder, especially adolescent females.
 I want to be able to intervene before negative coping strategies result in mental health concerns, such as anxiety or depression.
 I would be incredibly honored to work with any faculty involved with the XXXX Center for Orphan Disease Research.

 Ultimately, I hope to continue my studies as an FNP and eventually earn a doctoral degree.